datopian/flowershow/site/content/docs/roadmap.md

 title: Roadmap
 ---

-Flowershow is under active development and there is still a lot of good stuff we plan to ship with upcoming releases.
+Flowershow is under active development and there is a lot of good stuff we plan to ship with upcoming releases.
 Any contributions are more than welcome!

 <div className="border-2 border-slate-400 rounded-md px-4 mb-2">
 ❕ To learn more about the current work status on the features and bugs listed below (and more) check out [GitHub issues](https://github.com/flowershow/flowershow/issues) in Flowershow repo.